1. Blog

 Can Dogs Eat Raw Sweet Potatoes?

 Raw sweet potatoes aren’t good to share with your dog.
 They’re difficult to chew which can be a choking hazard to some dogs.
 Leaving them raw can be difficult on a dog’s digestive system.
 In rare cases, they can even cause intestinal blockages.
 Not something you want your furry friend to deal with!
-Stick with cooked sweet potatoes and remove the skins before using them in dog treats or dog food.
-Removing sweet potato skins will also help your dog digest them.

-Can My Dog Eat Sweet Potato Fries?
+Can My Dog Eat Sweet Potato Fries or Casserole?

 Dogs can eat sweet potato fries in small amounts.
 Since they’re typically ‘fried’ in oil and may contain other seasonings that aren’t healthy for dogs, serving sweet potato fries to your dog isn’t the best way to reap the benefits.
-While it may be tempting to share sweet potato casserole with the traditional marshmallow topping, stick with baking or boiling plain sweet potatoes to share with your furry friend.

 3 Ways To Add Sweet Potatoes to Your Dog’s Diet

-can dogs eat tofu vegan dog food
+vegan dog food tofu

 The benefits of sweet potatoes for your furry friend are undeniable, so how can you add more of this superfood to your dog’s diet?
 Here are a few ways to incorporate yummy yams into your pet’s food.